-Phase II: Prize Competition, details available in November 2019.
-Submissions for consideration can be made in early 2021.
+Phase II: Prize Competition, details now available here.
+Submissions for consideration can be made in early 2021

 The objective of Phase II is to develop and validate a working prototype that meets the criteria published in late 2019.
 Participation in Phase II of the competition does not require that a Research Team apply for or receive an award in Phase I.

 Egg-Tech Prize applications must be completed and submitted through FFAR’s online grant management system.